-productivity We tested the effect of the fertilization treatment on six measures of overall plant growth and productivity (fruit number, average fruit weight, shoots fresh weight, shoots dry weight, roots fresh weight, roots dry weight) for both tomato and peppers.
+Plant productivity The effects of the fertilization treatment were tested on overall plant growth and productivity (i.e. fruit number, average fruit weight, shoots fresh weight, shoots dry weight, roots fresh weight, roots dry weight) for both tomato and peppers.
 Visually, both above ground and below ground plant structure grew larger in fertilized plants, in addition to producing more fruits (see Figure 2 for some examples of the striking difference between fertilized and unfertilized plants).
 Figure 2: Plant productivity.
 Photos were taken at the end of the experimental treatment.
 In each photo, fertilized plants are on the left.
 A: pepper plants, B: pepper roots, C: pepper fruits and D: tomato fruits.
 Statistically, all six productivity measures significantly differed according to species, and five of those were significantly different according to the fertilization treatment.
 The only exception was the average fruit weight which did not differ between fertilized and control plants (LMM, F(1,69) = 1.27, p-value=0.26).
-However the model did reveal a significant interaction between treatment and plant (F(1,69) = 9.6, p-value=0.0028).
+However, the model did reveal a significant interaction between treatment and plant (F(1,69) = 9.6, p-value=0.0028).
 In fact, when testing only the pepper plants, the effect of fertilization on average fruit weight was significantly higher in the fertilized pepper plants (F(1,23) = 10.84, p-value=0.0032).
 Figure 3: measures of plant productivity.
 Sequencing A total of 2.7 million paired-end raw reads were obtained for all samples combined (976,000 for fungi-soil, 920,000 for fungi-root, 309,000 for bacteria-soil and 535,000 for bacteria-root, Table 2).
 Note that sequencing samples were analysed separately for fungal-soil, fungal-root, bacteria-soil and bacteria-root conditions.
 On average, 46,965 paired-end reads were obtained per sample.
 After quality filters were applied, including removing chimeras, and paired-end reads were merged, an average of 18,435 sequences remained.
 While 192 soil samples for fungi and bacteria, and 92 root samples for fungi and bacteria were sequenced, three fungi-soil samples, 13 fungi-root samples and two bacteria-root samples were removed because they had to few reads based on our strict quality thresholds.
-The dada2 pipeline infered, on average, 112 Amplicon Sequence Variants per sample (average of 163 fungal-soil ASV, 49 fungal-root ASVs, 112 bacterial-soil ASVs and 122 bacterial-root ASVs).
+The dada2 pipeline inferred, on average, 112 Amplicon Sequence Variants per sample (average of 163 fungal-soil ASV, 49 fungal-root ASVs, 112 bacterial-soil ASVs and 122 bacterial-root ASVs).
 Many of those were unique to one of a few samples (total number of 6,178 fungal-soil, 930 fungal-root, 10,120 bacterial-soil and 3,143 bacterial-roots ASVs).
 After quality filtering ASVs that were found in fewer than 10% of the samples, we retained 418, 169, 206 and 250 ASVs and which comprised 91%, 88%, 50% and 85% of all reads in the fungal-soil, fungal-root, bacterial-soil and bacterial-root samples, respectively.

 Sequencing and ASV summary